 Job title: Look at the 'Overview' and 'What W ould I Do?' tabs.
 Summarise the inforn nation in your own words.
 Look at the 'Qualifications & Routes need to be able to do this job.
 In' tab.
-Write down what course, qual ification or work experience you would What is the UK average ary?e salary for this job?e e of hours worked: Click the 'Availability' tab.
-Then answer er these questions.
+Write down what course, qual ification or work experience you would What is the UK average e salary for this job?e Click the 'Availability' tab.
+Then answ What are the top two regions of the country for this job? (hover over the bars with your mouse.) er these questions.
 Are the job numbers expected to fall or rise?
-What percentage of people are Full-time: Part-time: Self-employed: What are the Top Tips for getting this job?
+What percentage of people are Full-time: Part-time: Self-employed: What are the Top Tips for getting this s job?